Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 ### Example Usage

-To use the output of this lambda in CloudFormation, reference the S3 objects in an AWS::Include transform:
+The output of this lambda is intended to be used when creating AWS::CE::CostCategory resources in CloudFormation, but can easily grow beyond the 4096 character limit for parameters.
+And so the data is written to S3 so that it can be referenced by an AWS::Include transform, for example:

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'